Google Workspace Security Features Slash Collaboration Risks

 Look for a cloud collaboration suite that offers customized enterprise control over system configuration and application settings.
 Your administrators can streamline authentication, asset protection and operational control while keeping data safe and secure.

-For example, Google Cloud’s G Suite solution supports a single sign-on (SSO) model.
+For example, Google Workspace security features include a single sign-on (SSO) model.
 This means it gives users unified access to other enterprise cloud applications without needing to log in to each different application.
 The administrative side is centralized, allowing you to manage all user credentials and cloud apps in one place.
 It’s a proverbial win-win for both sides.

 When they leave the organization, the system will automatically revoke access to all objects.
 All of this is done through custom workflows that reduce IT time and ensure that the data is safe.